 Transit agencies have used these agreements to further fundamental agency goals.
-For example, Bay Area Rapid Transit (BART) leases parking spaces to fixed-location carshare operators in its park-and-ride areas in the hopes of increasing transportation options, but also with hopes of increasing the rate of transit trips enabled per Established strategies for carshare and bikeshare can guide agency approaches to other emerging mobility providers parking space.
+For example, Bay Area Rapid Transit (BART) leases parking spaces to fixed-location carshare operators in its park-and-ride areas in the hopes of increasing transportation options, but also with hopes of increasing the rate of transit trips enabled per parking space.
 A transit agency with similar goals could use app-based or on-site validation at transit stations and downtown garages to offer free or reduced-cost parking to vehicles completing TNC-facilitated (or traditional) carpool trips with multiple passengers.